Coder-X15/MCUOS/README.md

 * Perhaps a star?
 * Fork and make your own version of this (one with device modifications would be most suitable; I didn't have the stuff to make a smartwatch, so maybe you can edit the `Display.h` file in the `hardware` folder and the occurences of the functions in that files to make a version fit for  TFT shield or OLED display - when doing so please ensure that you make the necessary changes to the `constants.h` file).
 * Make a new release of this.

-Now, simply saying that it's an OS simulator gives rise to a few questions:
-> 1. How should I make apps for my device?
-> 2. How can I register the apps in the system?
-> 3. How should I use the devices connected to my Arduino unit?

-Let's look into those.

-1. How should I make apps for my device? \
-    Well, you can check out the script for a sample app (in the `Sample_App` file) in the `apps` directory.
-There, you'll find how you to make your first app.
-You may also check     the code for the launcher in `Launcher.h` \
-    Also, I have added a new app : the flashlight app (at index 2) using which you can toggle an LED connected to pin 3 on or of using the UP and DOWN buttons.
-To quit the app,     press the SELECT button.
-I currently don't have enough hardware, so I can't see if it is working.
-2. How can I register the apps in the system? \
-    That just requires a few `#include` directives to include the headers for your own apps and a few `app_tray.add_app(app_name, app_name.priority)` lines replacing `app_name`     with the name of the object that refers to you app in the `load` function of the launcher.
-3. How should I use the devices connected to my Arduino unit? \
-    * That can be done using the pins that are free from use, but that too requires you to set the status of usage of the pins (using the `digital_pinset.set_state(pin_number,    is_in_use)`) to `true` (if in use) or `false` (if not) to avoid meddling with those pins in use).

-More info will be added after completion.

 Here's a screenshot of the setup script for the OS (in RunOS.ino) : ![pic1](https://github.com/Coder-X15/MCUOS/blob/main/screenshots/pic1.jpg)